What Is Humanitarian Parole?

-U.S. Citizenship and Immigration Services (USCIS) grants humanitarian parole "sparingly."
-It focuses on admitting foreign residents who cannot otherwise qualify for an immigrant visa to the U.S., but who merit entry for compelling reasons.
+U.S. Citizenship and Immigration Services (USCIS) allows certain foreign nationals who do not have a visa to enter (or be "paroled") into the United States under the "humanitarian parole" program.
+A grant of humanitarian parole allows foreign nationals to travel to the U.S. in the case of an emergency or for public interest reasons.
+However, USCIS grants humanitarian parole "sparingly."
+It focuses on admitting foreign residents who cannot otherwise qualify for an immigrant visa to the U.S., but who should nevertheless be allowed to enter for compelling reasons.
+We'll discuss the details below.

-• you have a family member in the U.S. who is extremely ill and may not recover
+• you have a family member in the U.S. who is extremely ill and might not recover, or who needs you to provide care

 • you have a family member in the U.S. who has passed away and you wish to attend the funeral service